enketo/enketo-express/README.md

 * :x: no [Formtester](https://enketo.org/formtester) app (planning to integrate this functionality in the form previews)

+### Themes

+The default theme can be set in [config.json](config/config.json).
+The default theme can be overridden in [the form definition](http://xlsform.org/#grid).

+The recommended way to customize themes is to either:

+ * Send a pull request for changes to the existing themes, or
+ * Contact Enketo LLC for a quote to make changes to existing themes or to create a new theme, or
+ * Create your own theme in your own enketo-express port and add your custom theme in its own folder [here](app/views/styles).
+No other changes are required.
+A succesful rebuild with `grunt`, and your theme will become active when the app starts.
+The advantage of using this method instead of editing the existing themes, is that you will not have any merge conflicts when you update your port!

 ### Authentication

 This app does not (yet) manage [OpenRosa form authentication](https://bitbucket.org/javarosa/javarosa/wiki/AuthenticationAPI) for protected forms, i.e. it does not have a login page, does not store credentials and does not itself manage any sessions.